Blackburn | |

 1955–1974: The county borough of Blackburn wards of Park, St. John's, St. Jude's, St. Luke's, St. Matthew's, St. Michael's, St. Paul's, St. Silas's, St. Stephen's, St. Thomas's and Trinity.[6]

-2010–2024: Following the 2023 Periodic Review of Westminster constituencies, enacted by the Parliamentary Constituencies Order 2023, from the 2024 general election, the constituency is composed of the following wards of the Borough of Blackburn with Darwen (as they existed on 1 December 2020):
+Further to the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the constituency is composed of the following wards of the Borough of Blackburn with Darwen (as they existed on 1 December 2020):

 Blackburn was first enfranchised by the Reform Act 1832, as a two-member constituency, and was first used at the 1832 general election.
 It was abolished for the 1950 general election, replaced by two single member constituencies, Blackburn East and Blackburn West.

 Blackburn was re-established as a single-member constituency for the 1955 general election, partially replacing Blackburn East and Blackburn West.
-After its re-establishment, the constituency was initially a marginal, but Blackburn is now considered to be a Labour Party stronghold.
+After its re-establishment, the constituency was initially a marginal, but Blackburn was later considered to be a Labour Party stronghold prior to the 2024 general election—up until that point, it had only elected Labour MPs since its recreation in 1955.
+In 2024 Blackburn was won by Adnan Hussain, an independent candidate who campaigned largely on the issue of the genocide of Palestinians during the Israel-Hamas war.
+Three other previously safe Labour seats saw similar results at that election, all of which had large Muslim populations.

 ---|---|---|---|---|---|---|---|